 Excellent customer service skills are needed for interacting with patients, families, and caregivers.

-1 year of recent RN experience in an outpatient clinic/physician's office (excluding clinical rotations)
+8+ months of recent RN experience in an outpatient clinic/physician's office or bedside nursing care in any specialty (excluding clinical rotations)

 Current TB Screen